 In December, embrace the flakes by getting gear at the annual (and affordable!)
 Hoofers Ski & Snowboard Resale.

-In January, get a taste of Wisconsin at the Isthmus Beer & Cheese Fest where you can meet and mingle with brewers and cheesemakers from around the state while sampling hundreds of delicious creations.
+In January, get a taste of Wisconsin at the Beer & Cheese Fest where you can meet and mingle with brewers and cheesemakers from around the state while sampling hundreds of delicious creations.

 In February, take part in the Frozen Assets Festival, where you can try fat tire biking, ice fishing and a snowshoe run.
 Yes, just for fun.